Stochastic melonic kinetics with random initial conditions

 Furthermore, their critical behavior has been investigated as well analytically \cite{Bonzomcritical,Valentindouble}, and confirms the branched polymer phase transition from the critical exponent.
+Recently the so called Sachdev–Ye–Kitaev (SYK) quantum mechanics model which consists of N-Majorana fermions with random interactions are showed to admit this same large N-limit \cite{Gurau:2016lzk}-\cite{Maldacena:2016hyu}.
+Many other works in this direction have also been successful, in particularly: the $O(N)$-tensor model to derive the fate of the wormholes in a model without quenched disorder with gauge symmetry whose correlation function and thermodynamics in the large N limit are the same as that of the SYK model \cite{Choudhury:2021nal}-\cite{Choudhury:2017tax}, see also \cite{Bonzom:2015axa}-\cite{Klebanov:2019jup} for similar works.
 Generally, what makes the RTM power countable is their global $\U(N)$ invariance, and the statistics of RTM follow an exponential law $\rho \sim e^{-S}$, where the classical action $S$ is a sum of $\U(N)^{\times d}$ invariants.